What Does Cilantro Look Like When It Sprouts?

 What Do Cilantro Sprouts Look Like

-How Long Does Cilantro Take To Germinate?
+How Long Does Cilantro Take To Grow?

 Once you’ve planted or sown the cilantro seeds, sprouting or germination should begin after 7 to 10 days.